Gulf

 In terms of cultural diversity, Gulf records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Gulf's cultural diversity is above average with 3.2% overseas-born population and 71.3% speaking a language other than English at home.
-Christianity is the main religion, comprising 54.7%.
-The 'Other' category is overrepresented at 9.5%, significantly higher than the Rest of NT's average of 3.6%.
+Gulf's cultural diversity is above average, with 3.2% of its population born overseas and 71.3% speaking a language other than English at home.
+Christianity is the main religion in Gulf, comprising 54.7% of people there.
+Notably, the 'Other' category makes up 9.5% of Gulf's population, higher than the regional average of 5.2%.

 Frequently Asked Questions - Diversity